n1t5ua5/code-journal/README.md

 Austin's Code Journal

-Why forget what's learned when you can have it as a permanent resource?
+Why forget what's learned when you can have it all as a permanent resource?

 Please check out the entries.py file where I cover everything coded by myself on a regular basis.